USEPA/EPANET2.2/QA_Documentation/EPANET_QAPP.md

 "proof of concept" demonstrations that modeling and algorithmic techniques are effective for research purposes.
 These efforts typically employ small-scale or synthetic data sets to demonstrate the capabilities of the software.
-Furthermore, software design processes are generally minimized in favor of rapidly generating a basic modeling or analytic capability.
+Software design processes are generally minimized in favor of rapidly generating a basic modeling or analytic capability.
 Preliminary software development is done at low LOF unless specifically (by task and work breakdown) required to be at